 STORING YOUR PANS

 How you store your cookware is just as important as how you cook with them.
-We thoughtfully provided storage solutions to make sure your pans and lids sleep safe and sound.
+Our thoughtfully designed organizers make sure your pans and lids sleep safe and sound.

 3. Place hooks in the lid holder eyelets and position in place on your cabinet door, making sure the lids can fit nice and snug and hang freely down without obstruction.